Ernst Leitz GmbH Wetzlar Elmar f=9cm 1:4 Review

 Elmar f=9cm 1:4 Contrast and Color Rendering

 The lens has a good contrast.
-The colors are nice, but different from the modern lenses.
+The colors are nice but different from the modern lenses.
 There is a certain vintage charm.

 As for the backlight, it does not copes.
 It should be strong direct light to get into the frame, and you get the picture overcast veil.

-I recommend to use the hood.
+I recommend using the hood.

-f/ 5.6 example in backlight
+f/ 5.6 example in the backlight

 In general, photographing at Elmar, avoid strong direct and lateral light and be all right.

-Ernst Leitz GmbH Wetzlar Elmar f=9cm 1:4 is interesting vintage portrait lens.
+Ernst Leitz GmbH Wetzlar Elmar f=9cm 1:4 is an interesting vintage portrait lens.
 Ergonomics is so convenient that you do not want to part with it after using it.
-It is especially useful to using it on mirrorless cameras, where it can be as a moderate telephoto.
+It is especially useful to use it on mirrorless cameras, where it can be as a moderate telephoto.
 Despite its optical defects, is now valued by photographers.